MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 ### Questions to Answer
 Include 3-5 questions to ask your dataset.
 These questions are not meant to be technical but about the topic (and dataset/s) you choose.
 Keep in mind that you will provide answers to these questions by building models.
 After each question, include a description of the target variable you plan to use (if you are using supervised learning) and the type of task you think this question will require (classification, prediction, etc).

+How does the frequency and severity of extreme weather events correlate with real estate investment patterns in different regions?
+- Target variable: Real estate investment volume and value in specific regions in the United States.
+- Task: Regression analysis to predict investment patterns based on historical weather data (feel free to change)

+What is the relationship between rising temperatures and changes in property prices in urban heat island areas?

+- Target variable: Property prices or property value indices in urban heat island areas in the United States?
+- Task: Correlation analysis to determine the impact of rising temperatures on property prices (feel free to change)

+How do changes in temperature and precipitation levels correlate with changes in housing market characteristics, such as listing pricing trends, market duration, and inventory levels?
+- Target variable: Housing market indicators (listing prices, how long houses are on the market, inventory levels).
+- Task: Time-series analysis to examine the impact of weather patterns on housing market dynamics.

 ### Running the Project